S81D/ANNIE_standalone/pyANNIEEventDisplay/README.md

 ```
 You will have produced corresponding `.dat` files for each script in the `/Extracted_Data` folder.

+*** Need to change this to be automated, like the ```MCMC_reco``` folder.

 4. Run the event display script `python3 pyANNIEEventDisplay.py`.
 Edit the script as needed.
 Event Display plots are saved in `2D_Plots`.

 ##
 Notes:
+- `pyANNIEEventDisplay3D.ipynb` is the 3D event display.
+Fire up a jupyternotebook to view the events in 3D.
+Better used on an event-by-event basis, as each event generates 2 interactive windows.
+- There is a png file displaying the ANNIE PMT geometry.
+In the 3D event display, there is an option to disable the PMT's that weren't hit - this makes it much easier to visualize the event and the hit PMTs.
+This png file is here for reference.
-- `FullTankPMTGeometry.csv` contains the geometry, locations, type, and overall information of the PMTs and is important for the jupyter notebook.
+- `FullTankPMTGeometry.csv` contains the geometry, locations, type, and overall information of the PMTs and is important for the scripts.
 * `\Extracted_Data` contains some example .dat files produced from the .C scripts.
-+ The `2D_Plots` directory contains examples of the event display images.
++ The `2D_Plots` and `3D_Plots` directories contain examples of the event display images.
-+ There exists a .ipynb script (original) that will display plots in 3D corresponding to the Tank's geometry.
-This is not included.
-+ Unless you want hundreds of photos, do not run this script for all events.
-Produce a few at a time.